viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 ```
 python run_qlearning_agent.py
 ```
 The agent was trained for 100000 episodes.
-Its Q-values are saved in the file pre-trained-Q-Learning.pkl, which can be loaded with the function load_obj() from the auxFunctions.py file.
+Its Q-values are saved in the file 'pre-trained-Q-Learning.pkl', which can be loaded with the function load_obj() from the auxFunctions.py file.

 ![Q-Learning Agent Mountain Car](QlearningAgent.gif)
 *Agent Trained using Q-Learning*

 To train a new agent you can run the following line:
 ```
-python3 train_qlearning.py
+python train_qlearning.py
 ```
 It will train for 50000 episodes, with the following hyperparameters:
 - learning rate (alpha) = 0.1
 - the temporal difference discount factor (gamma) = 0.9
+After training, it will create a fille called 'Q-table-Q-Learning'.
+Replace the 'pre-trained-Q-Learning' string inputted to the load_obj() function in run_qlearning_agent.py with 'Q-table-Q-Learning' so you can see the agent you trained.

 ## SARSA
 ---